This is a transcription of an audio lecture:

 In Tibetan Buddhism it is said that if you want to know what will happen to you when you die, look at what happens to you when you fall asleep tonight, because the realm that you enter when you die is the exact same realm you enter when you dream.
 So if tonight when you go to sleep you have no awareness of falling asleep and going into that world, and no awareness of what happens to you when you are there, then the same thing will happen to you when you die.
 You will have no awareness of it.
 Then, when you reborn it is like waking up in the morning: you will become aware of being in a body, and wondering where you are.

-And, we can confirm this fact.
 We can develop the ability to let the physical body fall asleep, which is the sephirah Malkuth, and for the Consciousness to go out of the body to dream into the fifth dimension, which is at the level of the sephiroth Hod and Netzach on the Tree of Life.
 We can do this with awareness, with Consciousness, and confirm it is real.
-Some people call this lucid dreaming, dream Yoga , astral projection, there are many names for it.
+Some people call this lucid dreaming, dream Yoga, astral projection, there are many names for it.

 We all go to that world every single time we fall asleep physically.
 The Consciousness goes out of the body and wanders around, but does not realize it is there, because we are dreaming in the same way that it dreams when it is in the physical body.
 But if you start awakening in your physical life, being aware of yourself from moment to moment all the time, you will start to do that in your life outside of your body every night.
 You will start to remember more dreams.
 You will start to be aware in your dreams.
 You will start to confirm the reality that you are not your physical body.

 You are the Consciousness.
 You go out of your body every night.
 There is a whole other life there that is actually more real than this life in a physical world.
-It is more real, more vibrant, more alive, and this can be confirmed by anyone.
+It is more real, more vibrant, and more alive.

 What we are explaining here is that there are degrees of Consciousness.
 The Dalai Lama said there are infinite degrees.
 It is hard to talk about infinity, so we will narrow the range a little bit, so that we can understand what that means.